- The emperor penguin is the largest of all living penguins, standing to 1.1 m (3.7 ft.) tall and can weigh more than 41 kg (90 lb.)

 - Penguins walk with short steps or hops, sometimes using their bills or tails to assist themselves on steep climbs.

-Some species, like the rockhopper penguin, jump from rock to rock.
+- Some species, like the rockhopper penguins, jump from rock to rock.

 - When traveling on ice, Antarctic penguins often "toboggan" on their bellies.
 They use their flippers and feet to slide their bodies forward along the ice.